mariadb-corporation/mariadb-connector-nodejs/README.md

 *boolean, default false*

-Using option rowsAsArray permit to return resultset as an array of data, not as JSON.
+Using option rowsAsArray permit to have row format as an array (not as JSON).
-This permit to save memory and avoid connector to have to parse metadata completly.
-Then it is fastest (by 5-10% with local database).
+This permit to save memory and avoid connector to have to parse metadata completely.
+It is fastest row format (by 5-10% with local database).

+Default format : { id: 1, name: 'sea lions' }
+with option "rowsAsArray" : [ 1, 'sea lions' ]

 Example :
 ```javascript